ArtemTitoulenko/microarmy/README.md

 [Siege](http://www.joedog.org/index/siege-home) cannons.

 Siege is a flexible load testing tool.
 You can configure different payloads and frequencies and all kinds of good stuff.
-So the trick for microarmy is to get Siege on a bunch of computers quickly and coordinate the micro instances to work in parallel.
+You can also configure different scripts to run when the machines are 'fired'.
+This allows for just about any kind of load testing from HTTP to WebSockets.

 The micro instances are controlled via SSH in parallel thanks to Eventlet + Paramiko.